 On October 29th, the eve of Russia’s Day of Remembrance of Victims of Political Repression, we will gather from 10 in the morning until 10 at night to read the names of those who were shot in Moscow as part of Stalin’s Great Terror.
 From 1937 to 1938, more than 30 thousand people were murdered in Moscow alone.
 We would like to invite all who wish to take part in the reading of these names to come to Lubyanka Square at any time on October 29th to join in Memorial’s annual ceremony.
 You will find us gathered around the Solovetsky Stone, a remnant of the Solovki prison camp meant to commemorate victims of the Soviet Gulag.

 Every October 29, wherever I was, I would tune in to the event’s website and stream the ceremony live.
-Now, having moved to St. Petersburg, I bought a train ticket and went to Moscow to witness it in person for the very first time.
+Now, during my year in St. Petersburg, I bought a train ticket and went to Moscow to witness it in person for the very first time.

-I did not manage the full twelve hours, mostly due to beginning to freeze slowly but surely, but I did stay around for most of the day.
-Upon arriving to Lubyanka Square, you get a piece of paper with two names of people who perished in the 1930s, and a candle:
+I did not manage the full twelve hours, mostly due to freezing slowly but surely, but I did stay around for most of the day.
+Upon arriving to the notorious Lubyanka Square, you get a piece of paper with two names of people who perished in the 1930s, and a candle:

 Then you join the queue, which took well over three hours in my case.
 Every minute of it was more than worth it, however: the atmosphere was somber and light at the same time; in other words, intense in the best way possible.
 Much like the March of Peace this September.
 “There are no accidental people here,” Alexandra Polivanova, one of the ceremony’s organizers, told me at some point.
 And Alexey Korotaev, one of Memorial’s longest-standing staff members, commented when I shared this picture on Facebook: